Charters Towers, Queensland, Australia: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types I. Make sure to choose the correct kind.
-The vast majority of adapters on sale are just plug changers and expect your devices to change the voltage themselves.
+A plug adapter that supports outlet types I. Be sure to choose the correct kind.
+The vast majority of adapters on sale are just plug changers and require your electronics to change the voltage themselves.
 If your devices can't do that they could get fried.
-This one should work in most locations.
+This one should be sufficient for most places.

 If you see the Zara Clark Museum, wear museum-appropriate clothing and take: